Tommy La Stella Player Props: Mariners vs. Cubs

 |Games w/1+ RBI

-- The 8.6 strikeouts per nine innings put together by the Cubs pitching staff last season ranked 16th in the big leagues.
+- The Cubs pitching staff ranks seventh in MLB with a collective 9.5 strikeouts per nine innings.

-- The Cubs' 4.01 team ERA ranked 20th across all MLB pitching staffs.
+- The Cubs' 3.80 team ERA ranks sixth across all MLB pitching staffs.

+- The Cubs surrender the third-fewest home runs in baseball (seven total, 0.7 per game).

-- The Cubs are sending Wesneski (0-0) to the mound to make his second start of the season.
+- Stroman (2-0) gets the starting nod for the Cubs, his third of the season.

-- In his last appearance -- out of the bullpen on Monday -- the righty tossed 2/3 innings against the Seattle Mariners while surrendering hits.
+- In his most recent time out -- in relief on Tuesday -- the right-hander tossed 2/3 innings against the Seattle Mariners while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.